pkolchanov/CustomizingPython/tail.md

     args, total_args, NULL
 );

-// Consumes arguments from the current frame's data stack STACK_SHRINK(oparg + 2);
+// Consumes arguments from the current frame's value stack STACK_SHRINK(oparg + 2);

 if (new_frame == NULL) {